Avaia Williams

 Avaia is fiercely passionate about ensuring that the child’s voice is heard within proceedings and vulnerable parties are afforded full participation.

-Avaia is able to represent and advise at all stages in Family Law Act proceedings for non-molestation and occupation orders.
+Avaia is able to represent and advise at all stages in Family Law Act proceedings for non-molestation and occupation orders, including appeals of such orders.

-Some of Avaia’s recent instructions in this area include:
+Some of Avaia’s notable instructions in this area include:

 - Applications for non-notification to a state